pablocarb/galaxysinbiodesign/README.md

 - [x] Install in the Galaxy container from the toolshed.
 - [ ] Create a tool using Galaxy XML that post JSON request and receives a JSON response (no local tool running in the Galaxy server).
 - [ ] Submit the purely XML tool to the [Galaxy Tool Shed](https://toolshed.g2.bx.psu.edu/).

+To learn more about Selenzyme:

+Carbonell, Pablo, et al. Selenzyme: enzyme selection tool for pathway design. *Bioinformatics* 34: 2153-2154, (2018). https://doi.org/10.1093/bioinformatics/bty065

+## galaxy_OpBioDes

+Creating a tool within Galaxy to run OptBioDes (optimal design of experiments).

+Plan:
+- [x] Create a basic command line tool using Python `requests` that submits a the reaction SMILES and gets the predicted sequences.
+- [x] Create a Galaxy Tool XML file.
+- [x] Use planemo in order to create a repository in the toolshed.
+- [x] Register in the toolshed.
+- [x] Install in the Galaxy container from the toolshed.